 Why are digitisation, digitalisation & digital transformation crucial steps in business development?

 Although these three definitions are closely related to each other, using them interchangeably has been a common mistake for years.
-We are talking about different processes that can be regarded as essential steps to take if you want to lead your business to the world of industry.
+When talking about digitalisation, digitisation and digital transformation, we talk about different processes that can be regarded as essential steps to take if you want to lead your business to the world of industry.

 DIGITISATION is the process of changing from an analogue to digital form, also known as digital enablement.
 Said another way, digitisation takes an analogue process and changes it to a digital form without any different-in-kind changes to the process itself.Gartner Glossary

-Examples of digitisation:
+Examples of digitisation business operations:

-- old projects, maps or handmade instructions carefully photographed and digitised as JPG files
+old projects, maps or handmade instructions carefully photographed and digitised as JPG files,

-- analogue movies converted and compressed into H.264 or HEVC files
+analogue movies converted and compressed into H.264 or HEVC files.

 DIGITALISATION is the use of digital technologies to change a business model and provide new revenue and value-producing opportunities.Gartner Glossary

 It means we can start using digital technologies to analyse gathered data and benefit from the results.
 Discovering the potential of processed digital data can help us achieve different business goals, e.g.:

 design better customer experience,